springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

 ### What about the database?

 There are different strategies for managing the deployment of the database.
-For simplicity, we have included the postgres manifests together with the app manifests.
+For simplicity, we have included the postgres manifests together with the app manifests such that the database deployment will be included in the base manifests.
-The postgres deployment is described in the file `manifests/base/db/postgres.yaml`.
+Feel free to examine the files in `manifests/base/db/*` as well as `manifests/base/kustomization.yaml`.
-Feel free to look through that file, though that will not be an area of focus in this workshop.
+However, this will not be an area of focus in this tutorial.
-The only thing worth noting is that the `manifests/base` directory contains a `kustomization.yaml` file that combines the resources in `manifests/base/app` and `manifests/base/db`, so the database deployment will be included in the base deployment.
-You can view the `manifests/base/db/*` and `manifests/base/kustomization.yaml` files in the Editor if you wish to examine this in more detail.

-### Deployment requirements

-The manifest generated from the `manifests/base/app` configuration would deploy resources to the default namespace.
-The DevOps team has specified that you should use namespaces called dev and prod.

-In addition, the DevOps team has requested that resource names be prefixed with "dev" and "prod", as appropriate.

-You can use kustomize to meet both requirements.

 #### Deploy to dev